Chinese psychology

 gammel

-Here the word Chinese psychology is commonly used to describe the information Nils Volden have collected about psychology within Chinese medicine and philosophy.
-He does not have any ownership or rights to this information, and he have NOT invented it.
-He does not want any honor connected to these discoveries.
-The only thing he wants is the introduction of the word CHINESE PSYCHOLOGY to illustrate this pool of knowledge and the integration of Chinese psychology in to make a COMPLETE Chinese medicine that covers everything it were intended to include physiology, psychology, sociology and spirituality, and not an incomplete Traditional Chinese Medicine.
-For many the word TCM Psychology or Chinese Medical Psychology would have been more correct than the word Chinese psychology.
-Since word Chinese psychology for some refer directly to the psychology of the Chinese population.
-Volden selected the word “Chinese psychology” of the same reason some before him selected the word “Chinese medicine”.
-This is a distinct system that have its roots in Chinese ways of thinking and is handling psychological aspects.
+Here the term “Chinese psychology” is commonly used to describe the information collected about psychology within Chinese medicine and philosophy.
+This information is not owned or invented by any individual.
+The term “Chinese psychology” is used to illustrate this pool of knowledge and the integration of Chinese psychology into a complete Chinese medicine that covers everything it was intended to include: physiology, psychology, sociology, and spirituality, and not just an incomplete Traditional Chinese Medicine.
+Some may argue that the term “TCM Psychology” or “Chinese Medical Psychology” would have been more appropriate, as the term “Chinese psychology” may be associated directly with the psychology of the Chinese population.
+However, the term “Chinese psychology” was selected for the same reason “Chinese medicine” was selected: it is a distinct system that has its roots in Chinese ways of thinking and handles psychological aspects.

 nils13